RedPointGlobal/redpoint-rpi/docs/greenfield.md

 <details>
 <summary><strong>Step 2: Generate Secrets and Deploy</strong></summary>

-If you generated your overrides from the Web UI, use the CLI to generate secrets and deploy.
+With your `overrides.yaml` downloaded, use the CLI to generate secrets and deploy.

 **Generate secrets** from your overrides file.
 The CLI reads the configuration, determines which credentials are needed, and prompts only for those: